idaholab/moose/modules/doc/content/getting_started/installation/inl_hpc_install_moose.md

 mpiexec -n 2 /path/to/your/application-opt -i ...
 !versioner-end!

-When you are running on multiple hosts (i.e., in a HPC job) you must use the "execute" method to run your application as described above.
+When you are running on multiple hosts (i.e., in an HPC job) you must use the "execute" method to run your application as described above.
 This is done by appending the command `moose-dev-exec` before the path to the binary of your application.
-That is, within a HPC job submission script or within a HPC job interactive session, you will run your application
+That is, within an HPC job submission script or within an HPC job interactive session, you will run your application
 with:

 !versioner! code